tenders-exposed/cpv_indexing/README.md

-  This filder contains the files necessary to import CPV codes with Logstash and index them in order to use the auto completion functionality of Elasticsearch.
+  This folder contains the files necessary to import CPV codes with Logstash and index them in order to use the auto completion functionality of ElasticSearch.

   The file cpvcodes_utf8.csv is the UTF-8 version of the [file here](https://github.com/opented/opented/blob/master/cpvcodes/cpvcodes.csv)